mitcho/shibboleth/readme.txt

 The option to automatically login the users into WordPress also works when not using the lazy session options as it will force login into WordPress.
-In other words, if the user has an active session and you are requiring authentication to access this WordPress site and they need to be logged into Wordpress, then they will be logged in without having to use the WordPress login page.
+In other words, if the user has an active session and you are requiring authentication to access this WordPress site and they need to be logged into WordPress, then they will be logged in without having to use the WordPress login page.

 This works very well for sites that use WordPress for internal ticketing and